alex-maleno/Fuzzing-Module/README.md

 ## Virtual Machines

-Through our expierience on this project we would reccomend using VirtualBox rather than VMware.
+Through our experience on this project we would recommend using VirtualBox rather than VMware.

 #### How To Download VirtualBox